 The average length of labour is roughly 12-18 hours, but this varies widely between women depending on multiple factors.
 The most common risks and complications that could occur during labour are:

-Preterm labour is defined as labour beginning before 37 weeks of gestation.
-The normal gestation period of pregnancy is considered to be 38 to 40 weeks.
-A baby born prematurely is at a higher risk of complications such as immature lungs, respiratory distress, and problems in digestion.
+This is defined as labour beginning before 37 weeks of gestation.
+The standard period of pregnancy is considered to be 38-40 weeks.
+A baby born prematurely is at a higher risk of complications such as under-developed lungs, respiratory problems, and digestive issues.
 This is because organ systems are not usually fully developed before 38 weeks gestation.

-Abnormal presentation increases the risk of injuries to the uterus or birth canal as well as the baby.
-Breech presentation may lead to a prolapsed umbilical cord which can cut off the blood supply to the foetus.
-Your doctor will check the presentation and position of the baby with physical examination and ultrasound scan.
-Assisted delivery methods may be adopted in such cases.
+Abnormal presentation may increase the risk of injury to the uterus and birth canal as well as the baby.
+Sometimes, a breech presentation can lead to a prolapsed umbilical cord that can cut off the blood supply to the foetus.

 Premature Rupture of Membranes

 If the membranes surrounding the foetus rupture, there is a higher risk of infection occurring.
 Should this happen, your doctor will administer an emergency delivery.

 The umbilical cord transports oxygen and nutrients to the baby.
 An umbilical cord prolapse occurs when it slips into the cervix before the foetus during labour.
 The cord may be felt if it protrudes from the vagina.
 This is considered an emergency situation since the blood flow to the unborn baby maybe restricted.
 Immediate delivery-assisted methods should be undertaken if this occurs